corfyi/UCMCTrack/README.md

 ## 📰 News
 * [12/29/2023]  **Open-Sourcing a Tool for Estimating Camera Parameters from a Single Image！** For specific steps, refer to Get Started.
 * [01/02/2024]  **Usage Guide Now Available for the Camera Parameter Estimation Tool!**
+* [01/02/2024]  **Add head padding (HP) post-processing trick as OC-SORT.** Now the performance gap between the Python version of the code and the C++ version in the paper has been eliminated.

 ## 📈 Star Rising
 [![Star History Chart](https://api.star-history.com/svg?repos=corfyi/UCMCTrack&type=Timeline)](https://star-history.com/#corfyi/UCMCTrack&Timeline)